 - The MC service ID is the MCData ID.

-The MCData service shall use the MCData-6, MCData-DS-1 and MCData-DS-3 reference points for this procedure.
+The MCData service shall use the MCData-6, MCData-SDS-1, MCData-SDS-3, MCData-FD-1, MCData-FD-3, MCData-DS-1 and MCData-DS-3 reference points for this procedure.

-MCData may use dynamic MBMS bearer for the MCData feature data streaming.
+MCData may use dynamic MBMS bearer for the MCData features short data service, file distribution and data streaming.
 The MBMS bearer can be used by any group.
 Depending on the capacity of the MBMS bearer, the bearer can be used to broadcast one or more services in parallel.

-For file distribution using the media plane (7.5.2.7), the use of dynamic MBMS bearer is not supported.
 Both the media packets as well as the transmission control messages to the receiving users may be sent on the MBMS bearer.
 Optionally a separate MBMS bearer could be used for the transmission control messages, due to different bearer characteristic requirements.